-Sign plaza: A kiosk placed by the city on the right-of-way at intersections of the municipal street system to direct the traveling public to places and events.
+Sign plaza: A kiosk placed by the city or its agent on the right-of-way at major intersections of the municipal street system to direct the traveling public to subdivision entrances.

 Special event sign: A temporary sign utilized in conjunction with and for the same time period as a valid special event permit.